Dehumidifiers for Basements & Crawl Spaces in NC & SC

-Top-Rated Basement & Under-House Dehumidifier System
+Permanent Basement & Dehumidifier Dehumidifiers

-Smart moisture control in your basement and crawlspace involves a combination of strategies.
-In addition to basement waterproofing, a crawlspace vapor barrier, or crawlspace encapsulation, your Carolina Foundation Solutions technician may recommend installing a dehumidifier.
-Waterproofing will prevent water from leaking into your basement or crawlspace, but the air in these spaces can still be saturated with moisture.
+Smart moisture control in your basement and crawl space involves a combination of strategies.
+In addition to basement waterproofing, a crawl space vapor barrier, or crawl space encapsulation, your Carolina Foundation Solutions technician may recommend installing a dehumidifier.
+Waterproofing will prevent water from leaking into your basement or crawl space, but the air in these spaces can still be saturated with moisture.

-For a whole basement dehumidifier or crawlspace dehumidifier, trust Carolina Foundation Solutions to provide expert moisture control.
+For a whole basement dehumidifier or crawl space dehumidifier, trust Carolina Foundation Solutions to provide expert moisture control.
 Call (877) 770-7050 or contact us online for a free quote on a dehumidifier.

 Moisture Problems in Basements

 If you have a basement, you know from experience that they are prone to challenges with moisture.
-Over 60% of homes in the US with basements suffer from problems caused by water and excess moisture.
+Over 60% of homes in the U.S. with basements suffer from problems caused by water and excess moisture.
 Even if you don’t have water leaking into your basement, high air humidity levels can spell trouble for your wood floors, carpet, walls, and belongings.
 Moisture in the air also promotes mold and mildew growth, which poses a health hazard for your household.

 Dehumidifiers work by extracting moisture from the air around them.
 They do this by pulling in air, forcing it over extremely cold coils, extracting the resulting moisture, and then pushing the drier air back out into the environment.
 In your basement, a dehumidifier can significantly lower humidity levels.
 Once you set a target humidity level, the dehumidifier will circulate until it reaches that level.
 When more moisture enters the air, it will activate once more to reduce humidity levels and keep them at the target.

-Crawlspaces are another area of the home that often suffers from excess moisture.
-Consistently high humidity levels in your crawlspace can cause mold, pests, rust, wood rot, and structural damage.
-Along with a vapor barrier or crawlspace encapsulation, a dehumidifier is a smart option to control moisture in your crawlspace and protect your home.
+Crawl spaces are another area of the home that often suffers from excess moisture.
+Consistently high humidity levels in your crawl space can cause mold, pests, rust, wood rot, and structural damage.
+Along with a vapor barrier or crawl space encapsulation, a dehumidifier is a smart option to control moisture in your crawl space and protect your home.

 Considerations for Dehumidifiers